thebrandonlucas/combat-deepfakes/README.md

 	- `npm audit fix` (if necessary)
 	- `npm start`

+NOTE: THIS PROJECT IS ONLY DEPLOYED ON THE "ROPSTEN" TEST NETWORK.

+YOU MUST SWITCH TO ROPSTEN FOR IT TO WORK

 - Usage
 	- Uploading a video:
 		- A MetaMask popup will appear asking you to connect to the app.
 Click "Confirm"